 What came out of using up all these ingredients is a soup that I deem hearty, easy, and soooo great for the summer!
 Say hello to my portobello mushroom soup with homemade chicken stock.

-This soup brings out all the flavours from the stock and then some.
+This soup brings out all the flavors from the stock and then some.
 My husband loves it!
 So light and refreshing, he likes that is is different from traditional chicken noodle soup.
-Store-bought chicken stock will work here, too, but I feel you don’t get that unique flavour unless you make the broth yourself (super easy and you are not letting the chicken carcass go to waste!)
+Store-bought chicken stock will work here, too, but I feel you don't get that unique flavor unless you make the broth yourself (super easy and you are not letting the chicken carcass go to waste!)
 That aside, make it however you like, but let me tell you, making this soup was a nice change from the traditional!